 Keen to embrace Nottingham’s key historical links at the forefront of the drive towards inclusiveness, in February 2021, I began researching information about the city’s queer past.
 This was put together in a walking tour that was embraced by local businesses (including 200° Coffee), the Nottinghamshire Business District and the City Council.
 This was another contributing factor in gaining the Nottingham Rainbow Award (2022).

 Further developing stories for adults, I have begun writing a collection of short stories that take a look into queer lives throughout history.
 This began around the time of the 50th anniversary of the partial de-criminalisation of homosexuality in England and Wales.
 Basing fictional stories in elements of truth helps people today understand how people in the past have had to strive to survive.
 One of these stories, “Miner’s Pride” was shortlisted for the North Nottinghamshire Writer’s Competition (2019) receiving a glowing commendation.

 Troy is excited to be working on a number of exciting projects over the coming year that includes more stories for both children and adults.
 Look out for more information coming soon.

-Since I was 15, I have trained with leading vocal teacher, Michelle Wegwart.
-Under her tuition, I have had vast experience of singing both as a soloist and as part of a number of choirs.
-Some of this experience has included taking part in Opera Start workshops aimed at introducing young people to the power of music and performance.
-The Opera Start initiative was originally accessed by secondary school pupils.
-Never one to shy away from a challenge, I instigated the first Opera Start workshops within my own primary setting, encouraging all pupils ranging in age from 4-11 to work with a group of professional and semi-professional musicians.
-In my current school, I have helped them embark on their journey of musical adventure by starting an after school choir and recently rousing the staff to undertake a flash-mob project.
+Since the age of 15, I have trained with leading vocal teacher, Michelle Wegwart, with vast experience of solo and choral work.
+This includes participating in Opera Start workshops to introduce young people to the power of music and performance.
+Originally piloted with secondary pupils, I instigated the first workshops with pupils ranging in age from 4-11 to work with a group of professional and semi-professional musicians.
+As a school leader, I have initiated and directed school choirs and roused staff to undertake a flash-mob project too.